Artemisia 'Silver Mound' Description

 Silver Mound Artemisia is a compact mounding drought proof ground cover and one of the most popular perennial foliage plants for sunny areas as it happily embraces heat, humidity and long dry spells.

-This Sun Perennial glistening silver foliage and delicate texture works works well with any color or on its own as a focal point in the garden.
+This sun perennial has glistening silver foliage and delicate texture that works well with any color or on its own as a focal point in the garden.
 Silver Mound is a good separator plant.
 When you have 2 colors that clash with each other, planting a neutral silver foliage plant in between helps resolve that problem.
 Silver Mound is ideal for dry parts of the garden where there is litte overhead watering (it actually does better with less water).
 Try a few in containers, where their soft foliage provides an ideal accent to other types of textured plants.

 How To Grow